-7 Days Suggested Itinerary in Kansai region (Kyoto, Osaka, Nara, Kobe, etc), Japan
+7 Days Itinerary in Kyoto, Osaka, Nara and Kobe(Kansai region)

 Himeji Castle

-Himeji Castle is a first place which was registered as the first UNESCO World Heritage Site.
+Himeji Castle is the first place which was registered as UNESCO World Heritage Site.

 The nick name is “White Heron Castle” due to the brilliant white walls.